placidanomaly/HPPrimeSightReduction/README.md

 3. Select an observation register for this observation, let's say **1** for this first one, and hit the **OK** soft key.
 (The program can store up to 10 different observations, each resulting in a line of sight, and they are accessed by that number.)
 4. On the 2nd screen:
    * **Body**: select the body that was observed, let's say the **Sun** for this one
+   * **Date**: the date of the observation in HP Prime date format (YYYY.MMDD) (for ephemeris calculations)
    * **UTC**: enter the UTC time of the observation in the calculator time format (HH°MM'SS") using the Shift-(a b/c) key combination (for ephemeris and local hour angle (LHA) calculations)
-   * **HS**: enter the observed height from the sextant in the HS field in degrees and arc minutes and seconds format (DD°MM"SS') using the Shift-(a b/c) key (most sextants show fractional minutes in decimal which can be converted to seconds by simply multiplying the decimal minute by 6, e.g. 13°32.4' on the sextant must be entered as 13°32'24").
+   * **HS**: enter the observed height from the sextant in degrees, arc minutes and arc seconds format (DD°MM'SS") using the Shift-(a b/c) key.
+Sextants show fractional minutes in decimals which can be converted to seconds by simply multiplying the decimal part of the minutes by 6, e.g. 13°32.4' on the sextant must be entered as 13°32'24".
 5. On the 3rd screen, enter the observation conditions:
    * **IC**: the index correction in minutes, negative for "on-scale" correction adn positive for "off-scale"
    * **HE**: eye height from the horizon in feet (for dip correction)